mperezjigato/reportsweakly/definitiveWEEK13.md

 # Internship - week 13 - summary

 ASE calculations using force fields from the OpenKIM collection, have been run for BCC metals.
 Tungsten (W) has been chosen as a testbed for having the highest melting point of all known materials.
-On the other hand, calculations with the (ASE driven) ASAP3 sotware and the DFTB+ package are described as well.

 ## *The SNAP machine-learning potential for Tungsten*